-Leo hesitated before looking at his cousin straight in the eye and slowly nodded.
+Leo hesitated before looking his cousin straight in the eye and nodding.

-"Damn it, Leo!
-Are you freaking serious right now?
-We have gone through this a hundred times before this day asking if you were really sure you wanted to marry Kim and now you just change your mind?"
+“Damn it, Leo!
+Are you serious right now?
+We have gone through this a hundred times before this day, asking if you were really sure you wanted to marry Kim, and now you just change your mind?”

 “Look, I was pretty sure before.
 I don’t know what really happened.”

-"Grandma is going to sing in jubilation if this gets out.
-You've to figure out why all this happened, Leo, and solve it fast."
+“Grandma is going to sing in jubilation if this gets out.
+You’ve got to figure out why all this is happening, Leo, and solve it fast.”

-Leo sat on his bed and wondered why the sudden change all of the sudden.
-He was pretty sure he loved Kim and he always had.
+Leo sat on his bed and wondered why the change had happened all of a sudden.
+He was pretty sure he loved Kim, and he always had.
 But the love just disappeared all in one night.